chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Attack jvm successfully, uid: 5ca2e06d-a7c6-421d-bb67-0c9908bac17a
 ```

-### Simulate the scenario of increasing JVM stress using command-line mode
+### Increase JVM stress using command-line mode

-#### Commands for simulating the scenario of increasing JVM stress
+#### Commands for increasing JVM stress

+To see the usage and configuration items of the command that increases JVM stress, run the following command:

 ```bash
 chaosd attack jvm stress --help